mohanapavan/YOLO-Ensemble-2nd-Place-Kaggle-Solution-5th-Private-LB-/README.md

 - Model B detected 3 objects (blue boxes)
 - Our ensemble combines both:
   - Keeps all unique detections
-  - keeps unique ones from both models
+  - keeps the common detections
   - Result: All objects captured

 **Why It Works**: